 Information about Al Azhar Park Cairo, tours, Booking

 Al Azhar Park Cairo indeed is one of the popular attractions for most of tourists to Egypt.
 In fact, Al Azhar Park Cairo is one of the primary destinations for many visitors to Cairo.
 This hilly site surrounded by the most significant historic districts of Islamic Cairo.
 Al Azhar Park Cairo located in the city heart and provides many advantages.
 The advantages include a wonderful view of the surrounding area.
 Moreover, Al Azhar Park Cairo created on 30 hectare (74 acre) of land.
 The land gifted by Aga Khan.
 He donated the park to citizens in Cairo in 1984.
 The cost of Al Azhar Park Cairo was about 30 million USD.
 Al Azhar Park Cairo functions as a green lung because of its enormous potential.
 Furthermore, it located at the center of a historic location.
 It was clear that Cairo needed more green space.

-Al Azhar Park Cairo is the largest green space created in Cairo.
+Al Azhar Park Cairo is the largest green space which created in Cairo.
 Located on the western side of Al Azhar Park Cairo is the old Fatimid city.
 Its extension Darb Al Ahmar features wealth of Mosques, madrasas and mausoleum.
 They signaled by a long line of minarets.
 Moreover, to the south are the Sultan Hassan Mosque and its surroundings, as well as the Ayyubid Citadel.
 On the eastern side of Al Azhar Park Cairo is the City of the Dead.
 It has many social welfare complexes sponsored by the Mamluk Sultans and dignitaries.
 In fact, it became an area developed into a dense neighborhood of its own.
 This area indeed is in great need of an open green space.
 The hilly topography of Al Azhar Park Cairo, formed by debris accumulated over centuries.
 It now provides elevated view points dominating the city.

 Further details about Al Azhar Park Cairo: